 Click Step Reference Image 1 Camera Click the CAMERA tab.
 2 X- Y- Y- Z+ Jog the camera to a point of reference that is located on the lower right corner of the workpiece.
 Bring the image into focus.
 Refer to "Camera" on page 17 as needed for instructions on focusing the camera.
 3 Camera > Scale Click the CAMERA tab and then click SCALE.
 The Scale window opens.
 4 X- Y+ X+ Z- Y- Z+ • Choose a point of reference on the workpiece and jog the camera so that the reference point is located in the lower right quadrant of the camera screen, then click the point.
-5 X- Y+ X+ Z- Z+ Jog the camera again until the same reference point is located in the upper left quadrant of the camera screen, then click the point.
-The camera scale is now set.
-The solution for any solution of the solution
+5 X- Y- X- Z+ Jog the camera again until the same reference point is located in the upper left quadrant of the camera screen, then click the point.
+The camera scale is now set. for total for total for a a